Sigma Rho

 The Sigma Rho Fraternity (ΣΡ) is a College of Law-based fraternity in the University of the Philippines Diliman.
 Having been formally organized in 1938, it is the oldest law-based Greek-letter fraternity in Asia.
 However, it has also expanded its membership base to include undergraduate students, including those studying for degrees in engineering, business, and sports science.
 It is one of the three fraternities based in the College of Law, the other two being Alpha Phi Beta and Scintilla Juris.

+The Sigma Rho fraternity also expanded its presence independently to University of the Philippines Manila, which began accepting undergraduate students in the 1950s, and to University of the Philippines Los Baños, which was organized in 1957.

 History

 Sigma Rho was founded by Charter Members Pacifico Agcaoili, Constantino Borja, Rodolpho Frayre, Joaquin Gonzales, Tiburcio V. Hilario, George V. McClure (an American Law student who was the first Grand Archon in 1939), Angel Medina, Carlos Ramos, Luciano Salazar (who later assisted Alexander SyCip in creating the law firm Sycip and Salazar), Antonio Moran Sison, Narceo Zambrano (who was the Grand Archon in 1940).

 The Charter Adviser was then professor and later Court of Appeals Justice Magno Gatmaitan.

 The fundamental law of the fraternity is that "The word of the Grand Archon is Law".
 Its hierarchy of loyalty is the following: first is God, second is country, third is family, fourth is the University of the Philippines, fifth is the University of the Philippines College of Law, and sixth is Sigma Rho.
 Meanwhile, its vows are sacrifice, loyalty, obedience, and service.